 In addition, on each day, the Index generally selects the notional portfolio identified for the volatility measure that has the lower allocation to the Equity Constituent as the notional portfolio to be tracked by the Index.
 The Index's selection of the notional portfolio with the lower allocation to the Equity Constituent may be more likely to result in the Index tracking a notional portfolio with a lower realized volatility than if the Index were to select the notional portfolio with the higher allocation to the Equity Constituent.
+The Bond Constituent generally attempts to allocate to a portfolio with a realized volatility less than or equal to 5%.

 No assurance can be given that the investment strategy on which the Index is based will be successful or that the Index will outperform any alternative strategy that might be employed in respect of the Portfolio Constituents.

-THE INDEX MAY NOT APPROXIMATE ITS TARGET VOLATILITY -
+• THE INDEX MAY NOT APPROXIMATE ITS TARGET VOLATILITY -